-A number of communities in the United State offer live streaming of their religious services.
-The following article from the online magazine Tablet surveys this phenomenon.
+Many American Jewish communities offer live streaming of their religious services.
+Follow this link to access an article from the online magazine Tablet surveying this phenomenon.

-What Technological Tools are Recommended for Socially Distanced Conversations and Events?
+What Technological Tools are Recommended for Remote Conversations and Events?

-We are all surrounded by technology.
-Indeed, over the course of time, substantial resources have been invested in initiatives that have integrated technology into education.
-Unlike other fields which also integrated technology, however, education primarily employed technology as a means for leveraging extent structures and processes of teaching and learning.
-Contemporary reality offers you a real opportunity to start changing this situation.
+Technology surrounds us.
+Therefore, it is unsurprising that substantial resources have been invested in efforts to integrate technology into education.
+Yet educators were primarily concerned with finding ways to employ technology to enhance extent structures and processes of teaching and learning.
+Contemporary events offers you an opportunity to start changing things.
 Below you will find information about a number of free, accessible, and relevant tools:

-TES Blendspace is a website for creating interactive lessons in which you can incorporate video, links, and files.
+TES Blendspace is a website that allows you to create interactive lessons incorporating video, links, and files.
 You can find a link to a training video on use of the website here; here is a link to the website itself.

-PowToon enables one to easily prepare unique and interesting video clips featuring animation, pictures, music, and recordings.
-One can upload the video clips to YouTube and share them.
-A link to the site can be found here and a link to ideas about how to use it can be found here.
+You can easily prepare unique and interesting video clips featuring animation, pictures, music and recordings using PowToon.
+These clips can be uploaded to YouTube and shared.
+A link to the site can be found here and a link to ideas about its use can be found here.

-Padlet makes it possible to create post-it-like notes that can be placed on a virtual bulletin board and filled with information.
-This tool can be used to introduce or summarize topics, to document aggregated knowledge, to brainstorm, and to share information, as well as for other purposes.
+Using Padlet, you can create post-it-like notes, place them on a virtual bulletin board and fill them with information.
+Using the virtual bulletin board, you can introduce or summarize topics, document aggregated knowledge, brainstorm, share information, and more.
 You can connect to this tool here.
-To better understand the possible uses for this tool, you can follow this link.
+The following link offers information about how to best use this tool.

-With Quizizz, you can create online quizzes or find inspiration from other quizzes that were created on other topics.
+Quizizz allows you can to create online quizzes or find inspiration from other quizzes that were created on other topics.
 For a link to the website, press here.

-Wizer allows one to create an interactive worksheet that integrates a variety of activities, such as responding to questions, writing on pictures, matching materials in exercises, filling in tables, classifying, and drawing.
-Once you create a worksheet, you can generate a link to it that can be used by others to easily access it.
-For more on use of this tool, follow this link; for a link to the website, click here.
+You can create interactive worksheet integrating a variety of activities, such as short response questions, writing on pictures, matching exercises, table completion, classification and drawing using Wizer.
+After creating a worksheet, you can generate a link to it that can be used by others to easily access it.
+For more on how to use this tool, follow this link; for a link to the website, click here.

-Yes, yes, Spotify, the app you have on your smartphone!
-You can prepare playlists and send them to participants as the basis for a class, for their pleasure, as a way to expose them to Israeli music and more.
+You can use Spotify to prepare playlists that can be sent to participants as the basis for a class, for their pleasure, as a way to expose them to Israeli music and more.

 There are also digital tools that can be employed to hold meetings, events, discussions and conversations online in real time:

-First and foremost, some good tips for managing live online meetings can be found here.
+Some good tips for managing live online meetings can be found here.

-Using the free personal version of Zoom, you can host up to 100 participants for up to forty minutes for free.
-The platform also allows screen sharing and chat.
-Its subscription plans allow one to divide a large group into smaller breakout groups.
+You can host 100 participants for up to forty minutes using the free personal version of Zoom,.
+The platform also offers screen sharing and chat.
+Those who subscribe to one of its plans can also divide large groups into smaller breakout groups.

-One can host up to 25 participants using one’s personal Google Hangout without any time restriction.
-It is recommended for discussion groups and conversations.
+Up to 25 participants can be hosted using Google Hangout without any time restriction.
+We recommend it for discussion groups and conversations.

-50 participants can simultaneously take part in a video chat on Skype.
-This requires that you to download the application.
+One can conduct a video chat with up to 50 participants using Skype.
+To do so, however, requires that you to download the application.

-A group of 25 participants who all have identification permissions can meet with the help of JITSI.
-The platform includes video, an interactive whiteboard, recording, screen sharing, live streaming, shared viewing on YouTube, and an option for panel discussions.
+A group of 25 registered users can meet using JITSI.
+The platform offers video, an interactive whiteboard, recording, screen sharing, live streaming, shared viewing on YouTube, and an option for panel discussions.

-Are There Extant Resources That Can Be Employed from a Distance?
+Are There Existing Resources That Can Be Used Remotely?